-The difference in the Layshaft between the models appears to be solely at the kick-start end, where the shaft diameter is reduced to suit the needle roller bearing recessed into the kick-start gear.
+The difference in the Layshafts between the models is easily visible at the kick-start end, where the shaft diameter is reduced to suit the needle roller bearing recessed into the kick-start gear.

 Refer to the parts books for details.